Guatemala

 Student working on plants in Guatemala

 Each year two UTIA students are chosen through a competitive process to participate in an internship related to their major and professional interests in Guatemala.
 They work with one of the Smith Center’s local partners to conduct research and community outreach.
-Read about the Milam Scholars program.
+For more information, contact Sara Mulville.

 Study Abroad Course